Family, friends mourn loss of Savannah State University athlete

 21-year-old Tatum was a premiere athlete at Lafayette High School in North Georgia.
-And, after graduation, she received the opportunity to join the Lady Tigers at SSU.
+After graduation, she received the opportunity to join the Lady Tigers at SSU.

 Friends tell News 3 Tatum and a few of her friends evacuated Savannah Sunday heading home ahead of the storm.
 They say Tatum hydroplaned on I-16 and hit a tree.
 She later died at Memorial Hospital.
 The other people in the car survived.